Tanyajain2006/Tanyajain2006/README.md

 Welcome to my GitHub!
 I'm Tanya Jain, a Computer Science Engineering (AI specialization) undergraduate at Indira Gandhi Delhi Technical University for Women.
 I am passionate about leveraging technology and AI to solve real-world problems and have experience in developing machine learning models, data analysis, and end-to-end AI solutions.

 ## 👩‍💻 About Me
-  🎓 BTech in Computer Science Engineering (AI Specialization), IGDTUW (2023-2027) 📚 CGPA: 8.59
+1. BTech in Computer Science Engineering (AI Specialization), IGDTUW (2023-2027)🎓
+2. CGPA: 8.59📚
-  🔍 Skilled in Python, Java, C, and core computer science concepts like Data Structures, Algorithms, DBMS, and OOP.
+3. Skilled in Python, Java, C, and core computer science concepts like Data Structures, Algorithms, DBMS, and OOP.🔍
-  🏅 Runner-Up at Ideagen 2024 Innovation Competition, with a project empowering artisans.
+4. Runner-Up at Ideagen 2024 Innovation Competition, with a project empowering artisans. 🏅

 ## 🚀 Featured Projects
 1. Anxiety and Depression Model